Black Oxide line?

 (Wisconsin)

-Hi Cathy, As always I just love your site and all your help! you truly have a kind heart!
+Hi Cathy, As always I just love your site and all your help!
+You truly have a kind heart!

-So if I have a pigment colored bottom 1/2 and a white top 1/2 can i add a very thin line of black onyx pigment to the middle?
-Will it "bleed" into the other colors or will it be fine like a mica?
+If I have a pigment colored bottom half and a white top half, can I add a very thin line of black oxide pigment to the middle?

 Thank you so much.